 We can consider each filter to define a Boolean query over documents; the query checks whether the root of the document satisfies the filter.
 It is known from [14] that FNXPath can be evaluated in polynomial time on XML documents.
-From this it follows that FNXPath can be evaluated in $\mathsf{FP}^{\#\mathsf{P}}$ on $\mathsf{Pr}\mathsf{XML}^{mux,det}$ models (the argument is similar to the one given in [15] for computing the probability of a logical formula).
-Hence, it is $\mathsf{FP}^{\#\mathsf{P}}$ -complete.
-The same argument shows that FNXPath is in $\mathsf{FP}^{\#\mathsf{P}}$ for any formalism in which representations generate only trees of polynomial size.
+From this it follows that FNXPath can be evaluated in $\mathsf{FP}^{\#P}$ on $\mathsf{PrXML}^{mux,det}$ models (the argument is similar to the one given in [15] for computing the probability of a logical formula).
+Hence, it is $\mathsf{FP}^{\#P}$ -complete.
+The same argument shows that FNXPath is in $\mathsf{FP}^{\#P}$ for any formalism in which representations generate only trees of polynomial size.

 Because satisfiability of FNXPath is PSPACE-hard [5] even on trees of fixed depth, the evaluation problem for FNXPath is PSPACE-hard for any of our unbounded models.
 In addition, [12] shows that evaluation of FNXPath is PSPACE-hard on compressed documents, which are subsumed by AHMC and thus by HMC.
 Thus query evaluation for these formalisms is PSPACE-hard.
 We provide in the appendix an algorithm for FNXPath that is in PSPACE with respect to query complexity on AHMC.

-THEOREM 15.
+THEOREM 18.
 There is a query evaluation algorithm for FNXPath on AHMC that runs in PSPACE in the query and uses a number of arithmetic operations that is polynomial in the model size.

-The key to the algorithm is that we do not calculate the probability of every tree, but only the probability of every "tree-type", where a type abstracts trees according to which subexpressions of the the FNXPath expression it satisfies.
+The key to the algorithm is that we do not calculate the probability of every tree, but only the probability of every "tree type", where a type abstracts trees according to which subexpressions of the the FNXPath expression it satisfies.
 The algorithm calculates the probability of the type by traversing the AHMC top-down, calculating probabilities for all compatible types of child subcomponents and combining them using the transition probabilities.

 PSPACE combined complexity is arguably a sign that the tractability results in terms of data complexity of Section 4 apply in practice to non-trivial queries.
-The algorithm of Theorem 15 subsumes the well-studied case of tree-pattern queries, and applies to the most general narrow and shallow probabilistic XML representation system presented here.
+The algorithm of Theorem 18 subsumes the well-studied case of tree-pattern queries, and applies to the most general narrow and shallow probabilistic XML representation system presented here.

-7. CONCLUSION
+7. DISCUSSION

-This work departs from the mainstream approach to probabilistic XML models seen as XML documents with additional features and proposes new models based on variations of Markov chains that are situated within a rich literature on probabilistic computation.
-These new models go beyond the state-of-the-art in their ability to represent deep or wide documents, or worlds with probabilities double-exponentially small.
+Contribution.
+This work departs from the mainstream approach to probabilistic XML models, seen as XML documents with additional features.
+We propose new models based on variations of Markov chains, which go beyond the state-of-the-art in their ability to represent deep or wide documents, or worlds with probabilities double-exponentially small.
 This shift also gives new insights into tractability and expressiveness of the existing PrXML models.

-The following models stand out in particular from the picture given in Figure 2: (i) TLMC because of its tractability in the usual bit cost arithmetic model together with its ability to represent wide trees; (ii) AHMC, a narrow and shallow model that is tractable in unit-cost arithmetic and that has PSPACE combined complexity; (iii) HMC, a wide model that is tractable in unit-cost arithmetic, and its generalization, PLRMC, which is deep and also ra-tractable.
+The following models stand out in particular from the picture given in Figure 2: (i) TLMC because of its tractability in the usual bit cost arithmetic model together with its ability to represent wide trees; (ii) AHMC, a narrow and shallow model that is tractable in unit-cost arithmetic and that has PSPACE combined complexity; (iii) HMC, a wide model that is tractable in unit-cost arithmetic which is deep and also ra-tractable.